The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \subsection{Simulation Results}

-Figure \ref{DGP12} displays simulation results.
+Figure \ref{DGP12} displays simulation results (in addition to tables in the appendix).
 Below we discuss results specific to each DGP, configuration dimension, and sample size.
 In general, results within each DGP (i.e., across sample sizes) follow generally similar patterns; however, any differences in performance between libraries, metalearners, or risks are more pronounced for the smaller sample size.